Non-Hermitian quantum geometric tensor and nonlinear electrical response: SODCc in one-dimensional non-Hermitian models.

-As shown in Eq.~(\ref{sigma3}), the real part of the band-renormalized QM provides an intrinsic contribution to the second-order DC conductivity (SODCc), which is independent of $\tau$.
+We now analyze the resulting conductivity.
+As shown in Eq.~(\ref{sigma3}), the real part of the band-renormalized QM provides an intrinsic contribution to the SODCc, which is independent of $\tau$.
 Its temperature dependence is shown in Fig.~\ref{fig1}(b).
 The ratio of the intrinsic term $\sigma_{xxx}^{0}$ to the total SODCc $\sigma_{xxx}$ increases with $T$.
 In the strong scattering regime ($\tau = 1$), the intrinsic term dominates the SODCc [Fig.~\ref{fig1}(c)].
 In contrast, in the weak scattering regime ($\tau = 10$), the intrinsic contribution is small at low $T$ but increases with temperature.

+The behavior near the topological phase transition is particularly revealing.
 The energy gap of the non-Hermitian SSH model closes at the critical point $t_2/t = 1$.
 Near this critical value, the intrinsic contribution dominates the SODCc in both the strong ($\tau = 1$) and weak ($\tau = 10$) scattering regimes [Fig.~\ref{fig1}(d)].
+This demonstrates that quantum geometric effects become particularly pronounced near topological phase transitions, where the band-renormalized quantum metric becomes singular.